 How do you apply to attend a TUT Course?

-Federation will also advise you in writing if your application has been unsuccessful – this will occur following the closing date.
+Federation will advise you via email if your application has been unsuccessful – this will occur following the closing date.

 What must I do when I receive advice that I've been accepted into a TUT Course?

-Let the TUT Office know immediately if you aren't able to attend.
-This will allow your place to be offered to another member.
+Let the TUT Section know immediately if you aren't able to attend.

 Let your principal know when you receive advice from Federation that you have been accepted into the course and indicate that casual relief can be organised to replace you and that Federation covers this cost.